Skip Navigation

 Filings with Corporate Finance

 The BCSC requires most Corporate Finance filings to be made electronically.
-A disruption of postal service will not affect those filings required to be made through SEDAR+, eServices, or SEDI.
+A suspension of postal service does not affect those filings required to be made through SEDAR+, eServices, or SEDI.

 For Corporate Finance filings that are not required to be made electronically through SEDAR+, eServices, or SEDI, filings may be made to the attention of the Financial Reporting Team by email (finreport@bcsc.bc.ca) or by courier.